 The Anatomy module provides the student with the anatomical knowledge from a basic macroscopic point of view to understand the general organization of the human body.

 The teaching objectives are the acquisition of the morphological knowledge and the topographic organization of the single systems, organs and apparatuses in order to acquire the basic notions for the subsequent integrated courses

 The aim of the course of Medical Genetics is to provide to students the knowledge on the main notions on inheritance of monogenic, chromosomal and multifactorial diseases.

-At the end of the course the student will be able to distinguish the main classes of genetic diseases, to recognize the modes of transmission of hereditary diseases and to describe their recurrence risk.
+At the end of the course the student will be able to distinguish the main classes of genetic diseases and to recognize the modes of transmission of hereditary diseases.
+The student will acquire knowledge of the main methods of analysis useful for the diagnosis of these pathologies.